-The outcome of these actions will be to achieve more efficient management of pool heating, less energy required overall and a pathway towards net zero emissions pool heating by 2025.
+The outcome of these actions will be to achieve more efficient management of pool heating, less energy required overall and net zero emissions pool heating by 2025.

 The outcome of these actions will be to reduce this large source of non-electricity GHG emissions to zero.